Energy-Pathways-Group/GLOceanKit/Matlab/WaveVortexModel/@WaveVortexTransform/detailedDescriptions/inertialEnergy.md

- - Topic: Energetics — Inertia-Gravity Wave Constituents
+ - Topic: Energetics — Major Constituents

 Total energy of the inertial oscillations.